 Administrative Duties

-Administrative tasks involve processing enrollments, keeping individual student attendance and payment records.
-You will be responsible for keeping all students' files up to date including medical and emergency contact information, and records of any behavioral incidents.
+Administrative responsibilities include processing student enrollments and maintaining accurate records of attendance and payments.
+You will ensure all student files remain up to date, including medical information, emergency contacts, and documentation of any behavioral incidents.

 Managing Staff